slingr-stack/http-service/README.md

 });
 ```

-In this case the object is automatically converted to a JSON string.
+In this case, the object is automatically converted to a JSON string.

-For webhook events the same conversion will be done:
+For webhook events, the same conversion will be done:

 ```js
 log('name: '+event.data.body.name);